History of Monday Night Football: Tirico, Theismann, and Kornheiser

 ESPN's October 23, 2006 game telecast between the New York Giants and Dallas Cowboys drew the largest audience in the history of cable television at the time, besting the previous mark set by a 1993 North American Free Trade Agreement (NAFTA) debate between Al Gore and Ross Perot.
 An average of 16,028,000 viewers (12.8 rating) watched as the Giants defeated the Cowboys, 36–22.
 ESPN's Monday Night Football telecasts now account for eight of the ten highest-rated programs in cable television history.

 What would eventually be named the "NFL's comeback of the year" was played on Monday Night Football on October 16.
 Late in the third quarter, the massive underdog Arizona Cardinals led the Chicago Bears 23–3.
 Arizona seemed to have the game wrapped up, as rookie quarterback Matt Leinart was having a great day, and Arizona had forced six turnovers out of Chicago quarterback Rex Grossman.
 Chicago's defense then went on to score 14 points on fumble returns for touchdowns.
 With 2:58 left in the fourth quarter, and down 17–23, Chicago's Devin Hester returned a punt for a touchdown to take a 24–23 lead.
 Leinart then led the Cardinals down the field, only to have Neil Rackers miss a field goal, and Chicago went on to win.

-At the conclusion of the 2006 season, ESPN had managed to secure all of the cable television audience records.
-Monday Night Football and its surrounding shoulder programming also became the most profitable franchise on cable television.
+Monday Night Football and its surrounding shoulder programming became the most profitable franchise on cable television.